Robust Design and Evaluation of Predictive Algorithms under Unobserved Confounding: Estimation under Alternative Bounding Functions

-Like in our analysis of nonparametric outcome bounds in Section \ref{section: estimating overall performance bounds}, the bounds on overall performance are again the expectation of some known function of the data and nuisance parameters $\eta = (\lambda_{z}(\cdot), \kappa_{z}(\cdot), \p(Z_i = z \mid X_i = \cdot))$.
-We therefore again randomly split the data into $K$ disjoint folds.
+Like in Section \ref{section: estimating overall performance bounds}, the bounds are again linear functionals of known functions of the data and identified nuisance parameters.
+We construct debiased estimators using standard arguments.

+\paragraph{Estimation Procedure for Single-Instrument Bounds:} We randomly split the data into $K$ disjoint folds.
 For each fold $k$, we estimate the nuisance functions $\etahat_{-k}$ using all observations not in the $k$-th fold and construct

 for each observation $i$ in the $k$-th fold.
 We take the average across all observations and return $\widehat{\overline{\perf}}(s; \beta) = \e_n[ \widehat{\overline{\perf}}(s; \beta)(\etahat_{-K_i}) ]$.
 The estimator for the lower bound is defined analogously.